Text from The Saint Andrew Daily Missal,

 This is the official portrait of Saint John Baptist de La Salle,

-as the official portrait of him for The Congregation.
+has been designated as the official portrait of him for The Congregation.

 Source: The portrait is in the public domain and featured on the official website

 of The Congregation, plus many other locations both in Print and on the Internet http://www.lasalle2.org/ClipArt/Iconog/icon5.jpg

 Born at Reims, France, on 30 April 1651, of an illustrious family, Saint John Baptist de la Salle made himself, from childhood, dear to all by the virtues of his Soul, the gentleness of his nature and the keenness of his mind.
 He went to Paris to study Theology at The Sorbonne.
 At seventeen, he was a Canon of the Cathedral.